khanonjs/khanon.js-website/public/docs/4-sprites-overview.md

 [Sprites](https://khanonjs.com/api-docs/modules/decorators_sprite.html) are two-dimensional images that always face to the camera.
 They have a single axis of rotation which is perpendicular to the camera.
 They can be used in scenes, actors and particles.

 Sprites, like any other visual element in Babylon.js, are rendered in the 3D space of the environment, meaning they can be moved along the three-dimensional axes.
-This means you can combine sprites and meshes in the same scene.
+Therefore, you can combine sprites and meshes in the same scene.

 # Using sprites